drioton/Duplex/README.md

 # Duplex
  Duplex and Speed

- SW1: Interface FastEthernet0/1 is set to half-duplex (default speed of 100 Mbps)
+ <b>SW1:</b> Interface FastEthernet0/1 is set to half-duplex (default speed of 100 Mbps)
-     Interface FastEthernet0/2 is set to 10 Mbps and half-duplex.
+     Interface FastEthernet0/2 is set to 10 Mbps and half-duplex.   s
-SW2: Interface FastEthernet0/1 is set to 10 Mbps
+<b>SW2:</b> Interface FastEthernet0/1 is set to 10 Mbps
      Interface FastEthernet0/2 is set to auto speed and auto duplex, so it will automatically negotiate the best settings.